hmcts/idam-java-client/README.md

 ## Usage

 Add the library as a dependency of your project and configure the spring application to scan for Feign clients in the `uk.gov.hmcts.reform.idam` package:

+Note that the example below using authenticateUser (deprecated) is not appropriate for production code, which should be using OpenId endpoints for authentication.

 ```java
 @EnableFeignClients(basePackages = {"uk.gov.hmcts.reform.idam"})